 Some housing providers may want to enter into a rent discount agreement with tenants, under which the tenant agrees to pay a discounted amount of rent on the regular due date each month.
 Many tenants, even if they recently lost their job, will continue to receive some income from unemployment compensation and other sources and would be willing to pay some portion of their current rent to avoid facing a lump sum at the end of the moratorium period and possible eviction thereafter.
 Likewise, many housing providers would prefer to receive at least some portion of their rental income on a current basis, rather than no income at all and face the cost and uncertainty of eviction in the future.
 Again, any such discount agreement should be prepared by legal counsel familiar with state and local landlord/tenant law requirements.

-k.
-If tenant does not pay rent during the eviction moratorium, when can I start to charge fees or penalties for nonpayment?
+l.
+If a tenant does not pay rent during the eviction moratorium, when can I start to charge fees or penalties for nonpayment?

 Yes: The CDC notice specifically states that a tenant may be evicted for: